The Thinking Woman's Guide to Real Magic: Reception

 Genevieve Valentine of NPR considered Nora "remarkably clueless" for a scholar, and claimed that "Barker's prose style lacks much punch or insight," but still praised the novel as "solidly-plotted."

 Jeffrey Wendler, of the Newark Examiner, wrote, "There may have been a good novel lurking here, but it was just too long and slow to come out and the author has another agenda.
 Barker wants to expose the unjust way women are treated in medieval times."

 Barbara Steinhauser of the Denver Examiner criticized the novel's implication that Nora's intelligence distinguished the novel from others of the same genre: "I also find myself flushing at the claim that this book somehow offers an alternative to other magical novels with female protagonists, in that Nora is intelligent.
 I have yet to read a magical novel featuring a dumb female protagonist."
 Nonetheless, she admitted that "Barker's novel draws its readers in...I find myself awaiting Emily Croy Barker's next release."

-Barker read from her book and signed copies of it at the Saint Paul's Episcopal Church.
-She also did so at the Clinton Book Shop.

 The novel was a finalist for the Locus Award for Best First Novel.